-- Site put forward by agent on behalf of landowners to be considered through the Core Strategy DPD process for housing development (100 units).
-The site was submitted via a letter in July 2010 and as part of a response to the Draft Core Strategy consultation in December 2010. - A much larger site, encompassing this site was submitted by the landowner for consideration through the Site Allocations DPD process in 2006 and 2008.
+Site put forward by agent on behalf of landowners to be considered through the Core Strategy DPD process for housing development (100 units).
+The site was submitted via a letter in July 2010 and as part of a response to the Draft Core Strategy consultation in December 2010.
+A much larger site, encompassing this site and further land to the north east was submitted by the landowner for consideration through the Site Allocations DPD process in 2006 and 2008.

-- The site would require key infrastructure such as water supply and waste treatment services, energy supply and road infrastructure. - The Inspector at the Inquiry into the Dacorum Borough Local Plan 1991-2011 considered that the village had reached capacity and suffers from severe traffic congestion. - The site contains 2 listed buildings, and adjoins 2 further listed buildings which could affect the viability of the site for residential development. - Need to consider security implications due to proximity of the site to HMP The Mount.
+The site would require key infrastructure such as water supply and waste treatment services, energy supply and road infrastructure.
+The Inspector at the Inquiry into the Dacorum Borough Local Plan 1991-2011 considered that the village had reached capacity and suffers from severe traffic congestion.
+The site contains 2 listed buildings, and adjoins 2 further listed buildings which could affect the viability of the site for residential development.
+Need to consider security implications due to proximity of the site to HMP The Mount.

 The agent suggests that the site could accommodate 60 dwellings and a care home.
 Alternatively the site could accommodate 100 dwellings.
 Either of these options would leave little space for other uses.

-• It would be possible for the site to accommodate non-residential uses, such as open space, if 60 dwellings are developed without a care home.
+It would be possible for the site to accommodate non-residential uses, such as open space, if 60 dwellings are developed without a care home.

-- The original assessment of the larger site stated that 'development of this site would lead to loss of at least one active farm (Duckhall Farm) and either the complete or partial loss of another (Honor Farm)'.
+The original assessment of the larger site stated that 'development of this site would lead to loss of at least one active farm (Duckhall Farm) and either the complete or partial loss of another (Honor Farm)'.
 The information supporting the submission of this smaller site states that 'the farming venture can proceed on the retained land and is not compromised by the loss of the development site.'
-However, it does not provide information about the extent to which existing farming ventures would be reduced. - The submission states that the landowners are in collective agreement about promoting the site for residential development. - The site contains 2 listed buildings, which may hamper delivery.
+However, it does not provide information about the extent to which existing farming ventures would be reduced.

+The landowners are understood to be in collective agreement about promoting the site for residential development.

+The site contains 2 listed buildings, which may hamper delivery.

-Purpose Commentary 6. to check the unrestricted sprawl of large built-up areas As it is proposed that the residential development is stopped in line with the existing urban area, sprawl should not be a problem.
-7. to prevent neighbouring towns from merging into one another Although development of the site will reduce the gap between Bovingdon and Hemel Hempstead, it will do so by a very small amount in relation to the size of the gap as a whole.
-8. to assist in safeguarding the countryside from encroachment Development of this site would represent an encroachment into the countryside.
-The quality of the countryside here is relatively high and is important for agriculture.
-9. to preserve the setting and special character The site contains 2 listed buildings and adjoins 2 further listed buildings, the character of which of historic towns would be affected by development of this site.
-10. to assist in urban regeneration, by encouraging the recycling of derelict and other urban land.
+Purpose Commentary to check the unrestricted sprawl of large built-up areas As it is proposed that the residential development is stopped in line with the existing urban area, sprawl should not be a problem. to prevent neighbouring towns from merging into one another Although development of the site will reduce the gap between Bovingdon and Hemel Hempstead, it will do so by a very small amount in relation to the size of the gap as a whole. to assist in safeguarding the countryside from encroachment Development of this site would represent an encroachment into the countryside.
+The quality of the countryside here is relatively high and is important for agriculture. to preserve the setting and special character of historic towns The site contains 2 listed buildings and adjoins 2 further listed buildings, the character of which would be affected by development of this site.
+5. to assist in urban regeneration, by encouraging the recycling of derelict and other urban land.
 As this is a greenfield site it will not support this aim.
-The natural and physical boundaries to development on the site are: the prison and an existing tree line to the north-west of the site; existing residential development and roads to the south-east and south-west of the site; and an existing tree line along part of the north-east of the site.
-The other part of the north-eastern edge of the site does not have an existing boundary.
-This would be a fairly sustainable location for development in that it is close to the services and facilities in the village, and to public transport links.
-However, the presence of the busy road between the site and the village may reduce the number of people likely to walk and cycle.